-Decades old snoball stand closing in Central, hopes to re-open by summer
+Decades-old snoball stand closing in Central, hopes to re-open by summer

 “It means the world to me, Janice didn’t have children so my brother and I ran the stand for her.
 We were very close to her and this stand has always meant a great deal to me so to keep the business going and keep the name was very important,” Wood said.

-After announcing to social media, people were shook by the news and reached out to city officials about their favorite snoball stand.
+After announcing to social media, people were shaken by the news and reached out to city officials about their favorite snoball stand.

 “There’s certain things that we latch onto and things that bring a common good is one of those things, obviously Ms.V’s is one of those institutions that promotes the common good by making people happy,” Central Mayor Wade Evans said.